kwuzy/webpage-change-tracker/README.md

 # Setup

 ## Prerequisites
-1. Node
+1. Node.js
-2. Some CLI - Command Prompt or Terminal work
+2. Some CLI.
+The instructions provided are for terminal
-3. Preferred - a lightweight API client like Postman, cURL commands work as well
+3. Optional: A lightweight API client like Postman, cURL commands work as well

 ## All-in-One setup command in terminal
 ```